 At the inception of the lease and during the amendment process, we evaluate each lease to determine if the lease should be considered an operating lease, sales-type lease, or direct financing lease.
-We have determined that all of our leases except for the four New Ark Investment, Inc. ("Ark") leases entered into in 2013 should be accounted for as operating leases.
-The four Ark leases are accounted for as direct financing leases.
+We have determined that all of our leases except for the four New Ark Investment, Inc. ("New Ark") leases entered into in 2013 should be accounted for as operating leases.
+The four New Ark leases are accounted for as direct financing leases.

-For leases accounted for as operating leases, we retain ownership of the asset and record depreciation expense, see "Real Estate Investments and Depreciation" above for additional information regarding our investment in real estate leased under operating lease agreements.
+For leases accounted for as operating leases, we retain ownership of the asset and record depreciation expense, see "Purchase Accounting/Real Estate Investments and Depreciation" above for additional information regarding our investment in real estate leased under operating lease agreements.
 We also record lease revenue based on the contractual terms of the operating lease agreement which often includes annual rent escalators, see "Revenue Recognition" below for further discussion regarding the recordation of revenue on our operating leases.

 For leases accounted for as direct financing leases, we record the present value of the future minimum lease payments (utilizing a constant interest rate over the term of the lease agreement) as a receivable and record interest income based on the contractual terms of the lease agreement.
-The Ark lease agreements include annual rent escalators; see "Revenue Recognition" below for further discussion regarding the recordation of interest income on our direct financing leases.
-The \$3.2 million of initial direct costs related to originating the direct financing leases have been deferred and recorded as "other assets" in our consolidated balance sheets.
+The New Ark lease agreements include annual rent escalators; see "Revenue Recognition" below for further discussion regarding the recording of interest income on our direct financing leases.
+As of December 31, 2014, \$3.4 million of unamortized direct costs related to originating the direct financing leases have been deferred and recorded as "other assets" in our consolidated balance sheets.